unmtransinfo/ProteinGraphML/README.md

 and executes specified ML procedure.
 The procedure `XGBCrossVal` uses XGBoost, trains a model, with cross-validation and grid-search parameter optimization, generates a list of important features used by the classification model, and generates results for predictions on all proteins.
+Metapath-based features must be generated for each model (unlike static features), since how metapath semantic patterns match the KG depends on the query disease.

 Command line parameters:

 * `procedure` (positional parameter):
-   * `XGBCrossValPred` :  5-fold cross-validation for one iteration.
+   * `XGBCrossValPred` :  5-fold cross-validation, one iteration.
-   * `XGBCrossVal` : 5-fold cross-validation for multiple iterations.
+   * `XGBCrossVal` : 5-fold cross-validation, multiple iterations.
 * `--disease` : Use with Mammalian Phenotype ID, e.g. MP_0000180.
-* `--file` : Pickled training set file, produced by `PickleTrainingset.py`.
+* `--file` : Training set file, produced by `PickleTrainingset.py`.
-* `--kgfile` : Pickled KG file, produced by `BuildKG_OlegDb.py` (default: ProteinDisease_GRAPH.pkl).
+* `--kgfile` : KG file, produced by `BuildKG_OlegDb.py` (default: ProteinDisease_GRAPH.pkl).

 Example commands: